w322/upgrade/README.md

 # upgrade.sh

-A simple script to upgrade a Debian based Linux installtion.
+A simple script to upgrade a Debian based Linux installation.

 ## Features